Traffic light: Rules

 Traffic lights control flows of traffic using social norms and legal rules.
 In most jurisdictions, it is against the law to disobey traffic signals and the police, or devices such as red light cameras, can issue fines or other penalties – and in some cases prosecute – drivers who break those laws.
 US-based studies have found that the majority of drivers think that it is dangerous to run a red light at speed and the most common reason for red light running include inattentive driving, following an oversized vehicle or during inclement weather.

 The rules governing traffic light junctions for vehicles differ by jurisdiction.
 For example, it is common in North America that drivers can turn kerb-to-kerb (i.e. turning right at most junctions), even when a red light shows.
-On the other hand, this turn on red rule is uncommon in Europe, unless an arrow signal or traffic sign specifically permits it.
+This turn on red rule is uncommon in Europe, unless an arrow signal or traffic sign specifically permits it.

 Design

 Bulbs

 Conventional traffic signal lighting, still common in some areas, uses a standard light bulb.
 The light then bounces off a mirrored glass or polished aluminium reflector bowl, and out through a polycarbonate plastic or glass signal lens.
 In some signals, these lenses were cut to include a specific refracting pattern.
 Traditionally, incandescent and halogen bulbs were used.
 Because of the low efficiency of light output and a single point of failure (filament burnout), some traffic authorities are choosing to retrofit traffic signals with LED arrays that consume less power, have increased light output, and last significantly longer.

-Moreover, in the event of an individual LED failure, the aspect will still operate albeit with a reduced light output.
+In the event of an individual LED failure, the aspect will still operate albeit with a reduced light output.
 The light pattern of an LED array can be comparable to the pattern of an incandescent or halogen bulb fitted with a prismatic lens.

 The low energy consumption of LED lights can pose a driving risk in some areas during winter.
 Unlike incandescent and halogen bulbs, which generally get hot enough to melt away any snow that may settle on individual lights, LED displays – using only a fraction of the energy – remain too cool for this to happen.
 As a response to the safety concerns, a heating element on the lens was developed.